Azure-Functions/post-comment-to-markdown-pr/README.md

 # Post Comment to Markdown Pull Request Azure Function

-An Azure Function App that receives HTTP form posts containing a comment for a blog and turns them into pull request against your GitHub repository as part of the [nuxt-blog-comments](https://github.com/damieng/nuxt-blog-comments) system.
+An Azure Function App that receives HTTP form posts containing a comment for a blog and turns them into pull request against your GitHub repository.

 The app includes two functions: